Estimated reading time: 5 minutes

 Workgroups become a cohesive team when they learn to appreciate differences.

-This cohesion helps the group to meet goal objectives in an efficient way.
+This cohesion helps the group to team charter objectives in an efficient way.

-Healthy teams foster creativity – a critical component to a thriving organization.
+Healthy teams foster creativity – a critical component of a thriving organization.

 Every team needs to have a sponsor.